Central University of Haryana

+In 2024–25, CUH rose to 94th place in the Nature Index, won FICCI’s Emerging University (Government) award, signed ₹196.98 crore infrastructure MoUs, and its students secured national medals and campus placements.

 History

 A Union University or Central University in India is established by the Department of Higher Education, normally by the Act of Parliament, unlike most universities which are established by state governments.
 This university was established under 12 more proposed Central Universities in Bihar, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Karnataka, Kerala, Orissa, Punjab, Rajasthan and Tamil Nadu in the year 2009 through an Act of Parliament: "The Central Universities Act, 2009" by the Government of India.

 The Central Universities Bill 2009 aims at creating one new central university each in Bihar, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Karnataka, Kerala, Orissa, Punjab, Rajasthan and Tamil Nadu.
 It also seeks to convert Guru Ghasidas Vishwavidyalaya in Chhattisgarh, Harisingh Gour Vishwavidyalaya in Sagar (Madhya Pradesh) and Hemwati Nandan Bahuguna Garhwal University in Uttarakhand into Central universities.

+Campus

+The Central University of Haryana is located in a rural setting in Jaat-Pali village of Mahendragarh district, Haryana.
+The permanent campus is spread across more than 484 acres of land, surrounded by the Aravalli hills and near the Sahibi riverbed.